 Because lasagne are always good, no matter what you put inside.
-You could stuff them with old socks and would still be good (Ok, maybe that’s a stretch).
 The creamy filling, the crunchy crust, the cheese, the pasta.
-What’s not to love?
+What's not to love?

 The combination of pumpkin and sausage is a classic.
 The saltiness and fattiness of the sausage, complement wonderfully the sweetness of the pumpkin.
 When I found at the Italian market these beautiful Italian Calabrese sausages with sweet paprika, I knew what I had to do.
 And this butternut squash lasagna recipe was born.
 You can use any type of sausage: spicy, with black pepper, with herbs, just as long as it's not too sweet.

 Making a lasagna may seem pretty easy, layer after layer until the pan is full.
 There is a lot of thinking behind how the layers are constructed.

 - The first layer.
 The first layer should always be a layer of sauce only.
 Either white or tomato it doesn't matter, as long as the sauce evenly coats the bottom of the dish.
 This is to prevent the pasta from sticking to the dish.

 - The Pasta.
 You can either use dried pasta or fresh pasta.
 In both cases, you can use it raw to layer the lasagna or blanch it first.
 If you use the dried pasta raw, make sure there is enough sauce to cover them so they can cook evenly.
 If you want to make sure they don't come out al dente, boil the pasta sheets for 1-2 minutes then set them on a clean towel to rest until you need to use them (don't overlap them otherwise they'll stick).

 - The Sauce.
 The sauce can be either Bèchamel (also called White Sauce) or tomato-based like Ragù (also called Bolognese Sauce) or both of them together (which is how a classic Tuscan Lasagna is made).